NielsLiisberg/Python-FastAPI-demo/readme.md

 pip install uvicorn
 ````

-Here we install fastAPI - that is all the python code need for our microservice.
+Here we install FastAPI - that is all the python code need for our microservice.
-fastAPI however depends on uvicorn - it is a cool server that also messures if
+FastAPI however depends on uvicorn - it is a cool server that also messures if
 you change a source file, and if so-  reloads the application. that is quite
 nice while you develop so you don't need to recycle your application by hand.

-Lets try it out: The following code is called **hello.py**:
+Lets try it out: The following code is called `hello.py`:

 ```python
 from fastapi import FastAPI